Clothing, Textiles and Interior Design Courses

 Materials for Design

-Introduction to interior surface materials and resources used in the interior environment including application and aesthetics.
+Introduction to interior surface materials and resources used in the interior environment including aesthetics, application, and maintenance.

 CTD